Hotmoka/hotmoka/README.md

 $ moka faucet 5000000000000000

-Please specify the password of the gamete account: queen
+Please specify the password of the gamete account: king
 ```

 You won't notice any real difference with Tendermint, but for the fact that this node is faster,